PUSHWORTH MARKETPLACE

 Verified illness or force majeure is excluded.

-Pushworth may review show offers where reliability concerns arise.
+The ARI is a risk management tool applied to review show offers where reliability concerns arise.

 Suppliers may request a review of their ARI in writing.